PER Discussion on Lab Assessments 2023

 -

-Join us for the PER Interest Group's November Journal Club discussion as we continue discussing introductory physics labs.
-The theme for this month’s meeting will be lab assessments beyond the traditional formal lab report.
+In this PER Interest Group's Journal Club discussion, we discussed assessments for introductory physics labs beyond the traditional formal lab report.

 - What are the pros and cons of traditional lab reports?